A1y0sh4/The-Great-Unciv-Rework/README.md

 -Army Upkeep raises by +5% each time you get into the next era (up to +35%)

--Melee units automatically plunder little amounts of Gold (up to a max of 10) when attacking
+-Melee units automatically plunder little amounts of Gold when attacking

 -Great General points are offered by buildings (Barracks, Armories, Military Academies) and Wonders (Statue of Zeus, Alhambra, Himeji Castle, Kremlin, Brandenburg Gate, Pentagon)